 Over-allotment transactions involve sales by the underwriters of securities in excess of the number of securities that underwriters are obligated to purchase.
 This creates a syndicate short position which may be either a covered short position or a naked short position.
-In a covered short position, the number of securities over-allotted by the underwriters is not greater than the number of securities that they may purchase in the over-allotment option.
+In a covered short position, the number of securities over-allotment option.
 In a naked short position, the number of securities involved is greater than the number of securities in the over-allotment option.
 The underwriters may close out any short position by exercising their over-allotment option and/or purchasing securities in the open market.